apache/buildstream/README.rst

 * evaluates the version information and build instructions to calculate a build graph for the target(s) and all dependencies and unique cache-keys for each element
-* retrieves elements from cache if they are already built, or builds them using the instructions declared in the .bst files
+* retrieves elements from cache if they are already built, or builds them in a sandboxed environment using the instructions declared in the .bst files
-* transforms and/or deploys the resulting target(s) based on the instructions declared in the .bst files.
+* transforms/configures and/or deploys the resulting target(s) based on the
+  instructions declared in the .bst files.

 How can I get started?
 ======================